ajread4/ctf-help/Web.md

 ### Admin Credentials in JS
 Use developer tools in the browser to inspect the authentication procedure.
 Files can pop up on the network connection that point to how the user is authenticated.

+### Java Web Tokens (JWT)
+JWTs are a common way for sites to authenticate users.
+Burpsuite can be used to check for the JWT within the authentication bearer section of the request.
+Hashcat as as module (16500) to crack the JWTs.
+Cheat sheet for cracking and abusing JWT can be found [here](https://book.hacktricks.xyz/generic-methodologies-and-resources/brute-force#jwt).

 ## File Upload
 If the CTF challenge needs you to drop a shell to get the flag or gain access to a system.